Study of the operational characteristics of a child’s activity. Determination of quality characteristics of processes in an educational institution

 The operational characteristics of the activity primarily include:

-- the pace of activity.
+- pace of activity.

-Performance is, in our opinion, a basic characteristic that largely determines the child's ability to adapt to the conditions of regular education.
+Efficiency is, in our opinion, a basic characteristic that largely determines the child’s ability to adapt to the conditions of regular education.

-Too fast uncompensated fatigue (low efficiency);
+Too rapid uncompensated fatigue (low performance);

 Pace of activity